visheshd/visheshd.github.io/about/index.md

 ---

 # Vishesh Duggar
-Entrepreneur @CauseCode Technologies, Sr Engineer @Curious, CTO @billaway and @AltrUHelp
+Entrepreneur @CauseCode Technologies, Helping startups like @Curious, @billaway and more